matomatical/UoM-WAM-Spam/README.md

 notifications.
 For example, for Arch linux, you'll need [libnotify and a notification server](https://wiki.archlinux.org/index.php/Desktop_notifications).

+No script configuration is required.

 #### Logfile message

 The script will log the notification message to a local file.

-The only configuration required is to enter the name of the desired file into the script at runtime, or hard-code it into `notify/by_logfile.py`.
+The only configuration required is to configure the name of the desired file into the script (you can hard-code it into `wamspam.py`, or add code to read it from a file or environment variable or standard input, for example).

 #### Multiple notification methods